oiezz/Decred-Canon/README.md

 Decred is a hypersecure, adaptable, and self-sustaining cryptocurrency.

-Its hybrid Proof-of-Work/Proof-of-Stake consensus model is costlier to attack than Proof-of-Work alone; its open governance process encourages and streamlines permissionless, bottom-up innovation; its continually-minted treasury is managed by holders of its native asset (DCR) and already in excess of 500,000 DCR.
+Decred's hybrid Proof-of-Work/Proof-of-Stake consensus model is costlier to attack than Proof-of-Work alone; its open governance process encourages and streamlines permissionless, bottom-up innovation; its continually-minted treasury is managed by holders of its native asset (DCR) and is already in excess of 500,000 DCR.
 Decred is iterating on technological, social, and political fronts.

 ## Getting Started